yoasif/yoasif.github.io/_posts/2018-05-25-how-to-get-started-contributing-to-openstreetmap.markdown

 > I was wondering if anyone could point me in the direction of some resources to get me started contributing to OSM.
 I recently discovered OSM and have found it is much better than Google Maps, however there are some parts of the bike path that are not part of OSM yet and I would like to add them.
 Thank you for any help!

-If you just want to edit as soon as possible, visit [OpenStreetMap](https://www.openstreetmap.org), zoom to an area, and click "edit".
+If you just want to edit as soon as possible, visit [OpenStreetMap](https://www.openstreetmap.org), zoom to an area, and click "Edit".
 (You'll need an account first).
 The editor has a built-in guide that will explain the basics.
 You can also click the built-in "help" button at any time.

 ### Context